 - If both parents are at risk, then all puppies will be at risk.

 Once a dog is diagnosed with DM, it's irreversible and it can't be cured.
 All you can do is making sure your dog is comfortable.
 Exercising is good, but don't overdo it.
-Your dog will tell you when it's enough.
+Your dog will tell you when enough is enough.

 We kept Tsjip going for as long as we could.
 She slept on a blanket because climbing in or onto something was difficult for her.
 This way, she had full sight of us and we had full sight of her.
 Her bed was also close to the outside door.

 Today, you can get physical therapy or water therapy for dogs which can help potentially stall the disease process.
 In Tsjip's lifetime, these options were not available, at least not where I live.
 While doing my research for this article, I found the following on Wikipedia:

 Use of a belly sling or hand-held harness allows the handler the ability to support the dog's hind legs for exercising or going up and down stairs.
 A 2-wheel dog cart or "dog wheelchair" can allow the dog to remain active and maintain its quality of life once signs of weakness or paralysis of the hind limbs is detected.

 We used a belly sling to support her at the end.
 At that time, I had never seen or heard about the possibility of a 2-wheel dog cart, but I think that even if I had known, I would've chosen not to take it that far.

 Tsjip and Late Progression of DM Part 1

 So if you decide to put your dog in a wheelchair: are you doing it for the dog's sake or are you doing it for your own sake.
 Just think about that.

 Tsjip Stayed Playful Until the End

 Tsjip was playful until the end and loved to tear our plastic bags apart (she was careful not to swallow the pieces), as you can see in this last video.
 This video was recorded towards the end when she had a hard time standing up.